-Second stop was a lunch stop at Vivonne Bay Bistro.
-I personally did not enjoy the food as much.
-I would suggest taking some light lunch with you when you do the tour.
+The second stop was a lunch stop at Vivonne Bay Bistro.
+I personally did not enjoy the food as much and I would suggest taking some light lunch with you from the mainland if you take the one day tour.

 Hanson Bay Wildlife Sanctuary

-Third stop was at Hanson Bay Wildlife Sanctuary to see some Koalas in the wild.
-We did the Koala walk and saw some cute cuddly koalas on the trees.
-And we spotted some joeys (the little ones).
+The third stop was at Hanson Bay Wildlife Sanctuary to see some Koalas in the wild.
+The Hanson Bay Wildlife Sanctuary is located at the western end of Kangaroo Island.
+We did the guided Koala walk and saw some cute cuddly koalas on the trees.
+We also spotted some joeys (the little ones are known as Joeys).

 Flinders Chase National Park

-Fifth stop was at the Remarkable Rocks.
+The fifth stop was at the Remarkable Rocks.
 They are the cluster of naturally formed rocks.
 A cluster of granite boulders, naturally sculpted by the weather, this is one of the prominent things to see in the Flinders Chase National Park.
 We passed through Cape du Couedic Lighthouse on the way to Remarkable Rocks.
-The lighthouse was built in 1906.
+The Cape du Couedic lighthouse was built in 1906.

 Review of Sea Link Travel Group

 The tour was very well organised and the staff were extremely friendly.
-All the coach drivers were knowledgeable and helped us throughout the day.
+All the coach drivers (there were more than one bus on the island that were run by the operator) were knowledgeable and helped us throughout the day.
 The lunch could have been better but it compensated with all the activities that were so well planned.
-I would no doubt recommend this travel group to all my readers, friends and family.
+I would recommend going with this travel group for a hassle free one day tour.

 Safety for solo female travelers